VigneshwaranS13/csharp/udmey/1Beginner/4NonPrimitiveTypes/Enums.md

 Console.WriteLine(enumconvertedvar.GetType());//CSharpFundamentals.ShippingMethod
 ```

-- type is the method in .net which containd metadata bout all the datatypes,WE can user typeof operator whenever we see the type
+- type is the method in .net which containd metadata about all the datatypes,We can use typeof operator whenever we see the type